-On-programme - typically 12 months The apprentice must complete training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
+On-programme - typically 12

+months The apprentice must:

+complete training to develop the knowledge, skills and behaviours (KSBs) outlined in this apprenticeship's standard

-The apprentice must complete training towards English and maths qualifications in line with the apprenticeship funding rules.
+complete training towards English and mathematics qualifications in line with the apprenticeship funding rules componentexcept the integrated

-The apprentice must compile a portfolio of evidence.

 End-point assessment gateway

 The employer must be content that the apprentice is working at or above the occupational standard.

 The apprentice's employer must confirm that they think the apprentice:

 • is working at or above the occupational standard as a learning and skills mentor

 has the evidence required to pass the gateway and is ready to take the EPA

 The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.

 For the professional discussion underpinned by a portfolio of evidence the apprentice must submit a portfolio of evidence.

 The apprentice must submit any policies and procedures as requested by the EPAO.

-End-point assessment - typically

-3 months Grades available for each assessment method:
+End-point assessment - typically 3 months Grades available for each assessment method:

 Observation with questioning

 • fail

 • pass

 distinction

 Professional Discussion underpinned by a portfolio of evidence

 • fail

 • pass

 distinction

 Overall EPA and apprenticeship can be graded:

 • fail

 • pass

 • merit

 distinction

-Re-sits and re-takes

-• Re-take and re-sit grade cap: pass

-Re-sit timeframe: typically 2 months

-Re-take timeframe: typically 3 months